yaelcalleja/Pentvim/README.md

 But i highly recomend to not change it, it's beautifull :).

-### Lenguages
+### Languages

-This config was maded for python, shell and c++, but you can install any other lenguages on the title window with `mason`, you just need to press the `m` and search all the lenguages you want to install, if you want to install it just press `i` on the lenguage.
+This config was maded for python, shell and c++, but you can install any other languages on the title window with `mason`, you just need to press the `m` and search all the lenguages you want to install, if you want to install it just press `i` on the language.

 ![masson screen shot](/assets/masonss.png)